 - Mental health professionals will have to ask a magistrate for permission to go into your home.

-- The police can keep you or take you to a ‘place of safety’.
+- The police can keep you at a ‘place of safety’ or take you there.
 They can only do this if they think you have a mental illness and need care.

 - A place of safety can be your home, a hospital or a police station.
 The police can move you from one place to another.

-- You can be kept on this section for up to 36 hours.
+- You can be kept on section 135 for up to 36 hours.

 - Mental health professionals will assess your mental health to see if you need to be in hospital.

-- After your assessment, you will be free to leave the place of safety or you may be detained in hospital under a section of the Mental Health Act.
+- After your assessment, you may be detained in hospital under a section of the Mental Health Act.
+Or, you will be free to leave the place of safety.

-- You have rights under this section.
-You can get legal advice, ask the police or hospital to tell someone where you are.
-And get mental health treatment.
+- Under this section, you have the right to access legal advice.
+You can ask the police or hospital to tell a solicitor where you are.
+You also have the right to mental health treatment.